IHE ITI Technical Framework

 3.20.4.1.1.1 DICOM and IHE Audit Event messages

-An actor in any IHE profile, when grouped with a Secure Node or Secure Application, shall be able to report the events defined in Table 3.20.4.1.1.1-1 (previously Table 3.20.6-1).
+An actor in any IHE profile, when grouped with a Secure Node or Secure Application, shall be able to report the relevant events defined in Table 3.20.4.1.1.1-1 (previously Table 3.20.6-1).
 This table of auditable events is not exhaustive.
 Additional reportable events are often identified for specific events in other IHE profiles, and are documented in that profile or transaction.

-These events in this table shall be formatted in accordance with Section 3.20.7.
+The events in this table shall be formatted in accordance with Section 3.20.7.

 Table 3.20.4.1.1.1-1: Audit Event triggers (previously Table 3.20.6-1)